Scaleup-Excellenteam/chess-ex1-livnatar/Chess/README.md

 - **Capture Value**: Points for capturing opponent pieces (weighted by piece value)
 - **Piece Safety**: Penalties for putting pieces in danger, especially if threatened by lower-value pieces
-- **Threats Created**: Bonuses for threatening opponent pieces, with higher bonuses for threatening stronger pieces
+- **Threats Created**: Bonuses for threatening opponent pieces.
+Threatening stronger pieces gives higher bonuses (up to half their value), while threatening weaker pieces gives minimal bonuses.
-- **Center Control**: Bonuses for controlling the center of the board
+- **Center Control**: +2 points for central 4 squares, +1 point for extended center.
-- **Board Control**: Points based on how many squares each player controls
+- **Board Control**: The difference between the number of squares controlled by each player, scaled down to reduce overall weight in the final score.

 ### Look-ahead Evaluation